You’ve been carrying a lot for a long time.

 Hi, I’m Vanessa

-In therapy, I create a space where you feel genuinely understood, not just supported.
-Together, we explore what feels heavy, clarify what matters most, and work toward greater steadiness and self-trust.
-My style is conversational and real — there’s room for honesty, reflection, and even moments of laughter along the way.
+My style is conversational and real — there’s room for reflection, curiosity, and even moments of lightness along the way.

 Life Transitions & Identity-Shaping Experiences